It's hot here — Where can I store my medication?

 What is my best option for storing the medication?

-- Carefully read the medication label for storage instructions and warnings.
+- Carefully read (and keep!) the manufacturer’s packaging and any inserts or pamphlets for each medication; review the medication label for storage instructions and warnings.

-- Store medicine in its original packaging in the back of a closet, or another cool and dark space, in a locked box or out of the reach of children.
+- Consider storing medicine in its original packaging in the back of a closet, or another cool and dark space, away from direct sunlight, and out of the reach of children.